Get Into the Spirit in These 7 Halloween Cities

 Laconia, NH

-New Hampshire has one of the largest pumpkin festivals around!
-Down the streets of Laconia for two days, there will be all pumpkins and pumpkin spectators.
-There are so many different attractions here including The Runaway Pumpkin 5K/10K, pumpkin displays all around to look at, live music and even a pumpkin cornhole tournament!
-There is also a zombie walk and a costume parade for children to join in on the fun!
+The Pumpkin Festival in this quaint New Hampshire town is one of the largest pumpkin festivals around!
+Down the streets of Laconia for two days in October visitors will find pumpkins galore.
+There are so many different attractions including The Runaway Pumpkin 5K/10K, pumpkin displays all around to look at, live music and even a pumpkin cornhole tournament!
+There is also a zombie walk and a costume parade for children to join in on the fun.

 By Alyssa Mastando